 - 1. A completed application form accompanied by a fifty-dollar nonrefundable application fee. - 2.
 Official transcripts of all undergraduate and graduate records. - 3.
 A minimum cumulative grade point average of 3.00 on a 4.00 scale in undergraduate course work. - 4.
 An official report of scores on the appropriate Praxis II Content Knowledge Test, with a minimum score as established by the Department of Educational Studies. - 5.
-An official report of the Graduate Record Examination, SAT, ACT, or Pre-Professional Skills Tests, with passing scores as established by the Rhode Island Department of Education. - 6.
-Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor. - 7.
-Two Letters of Recommendation: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor - 8.
-A Statement of Education Philosophy. - 9.
-A current résumé. - 10.
-An interview with an advisor in the M.A.T. program. - 11.
+Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor. - 6.
+Two Letters of Recommendation: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.

+- 7. A Statement of Educational Philosophy. - 8.
+A current résumé. - 9.
+An interview with an advisor in the M.A.T. program. - 10.
 A plan of study approved by the advisor and appropriate dean.